Rootroute Hosting Order Map Login Secure Inter-Network Operations

 [no]search

-If the lookup request contains at least one
+If the lookup request contains at least one period but doesn't end with a

-list to the request until an answer is
+request until an answer is received.

 (Default = search)